thomcc/handy/README.md

-# `handy`: Handles are handy.
+# `handy`: handles and handle maps.

 [![Docs](https://docs.rs/handy/badge.svg)](https://docs.rs/handy) [![CircleCI](https://circleci.com/gh/thomcc/handy.svg?style=svg)](https://circleci.com/gh/thomcc/handy) [![codecov](https://codecov.io/gh/thomcc/handy/branch/master/graph/badge.svg)](https://codecov.io/gh/thomcc/handy)

-`handy` provides handles and handle maps.
+`handy` provides handles and handle maps for rust code.
 This is a fairly useful data structure for rust code, since it can help you work around borrow checker issues.

-Essentially, `Handle` and `HandleMap` are a more robust version of the pattern where instead of storing a reference to a &T directly, you instead store a `usize` which indicates where it is in some `Vec`.
+Essentially, `Handle` and `HandleMap` are a more robust version of the pattern where instead of storing a reference to a `&T` directly, you instead store a `usize` which indicates where it is in some `Vec`.
 I claim they're more robust because: